 Choosing between Business Intelligence and Business Analytics

 Choosing the solution for your business depends on your aims.
 If you are satisfied with your business model as a whole and mainly wish to improve operations, increase efficiency and meet organizational goals, business intelligence may be an optimal solution.
 In particular, companies that rely on real-time reporting tend to lean toward BI.
 On the other hand, if you intend to change your business processes, or even your entire business model but don’t yet have the necessary insights, business analytics might be the best option.

 It may feel overwhelming to select the correct system.
 However, there are simple ways to determine the best option, and mostly they come down to what you prioritize in your decision-making process: current improvements or future planning.

-Businesses that require extensive data (e.g. the need for data warehousing) and intuitive reports should seriously consider business intelligence.
-BI has the added advantages of targeting a business’s weak areas and providing actionable solutions to those problems.
-Business Intelligence software is an excellent solution for managers who want to improve decision making and understand their organization’s productivity, work processes and employees.
+Companies that require extensive data (e.g. the need for data warehousing) and intuitive reporting should seriously consider business intelligence.
+BI has the added advantages of targeting a business’s weak areas and providing actionable insights to those problems.
+Business Intelligence tools are excellent solutions for managers who want to improve decision making and understand their organization’s productivity, work processes and employees.
 And, with that understanding, improve their business from the ground up.

-If your organization is a new entity, or in the midst of significant changes, business analytics software is a serious contender.
+If your business is fairly new or in the midst of significant changes, business analytics software is a serious contender.
 BA uses historical data, current information, and projected trends to ensure your business makes the right changes.
 Business analytics is the solution if you want to analyze your company, your market, and your industry with the dual goals of optimizing current performance and predicting business trends to help you remain competitive in the future.

-Most businesses want a combination of current success and future preparation.
+Most companies want a combination of current success and future preparation.
 Alone or together, business analytics and business intelligence can help you take your business where you want it to go.